 Instructions

-- In a large pot over medium-high heat add ground beef, 1 teaspoon salt and pepper.
+- In a large pot over medium-high heat add ground beef, 1 tsp salt and pepper.
 Cook until browned.

 - Drain drippings if necessary.
 Add remaining ingredients.